cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/network-lib.md

 While creating a server, Hertz uses netpoll by default, but this behavior can be modified by configuration:

+>Note: Netpoll currently does not support Windows.
+Windows will automatically switch the network library to go net through conditional compilation.

 ```go
 server.New(server.WithTransport(standard.NewTransporter))
 server.New(server.WithTransport(netpoll.NewTransporter))